ViolaCello/trees/README.md

 ### Summary

 Trees connect nodes in a parent child relationship.
-The node in a tree without a parent is called the root node.
-Nodes who share a parent node are called siblings.
+The node without a parent in any tree is called the root node.
+Nodes that share a parent node are called siblings.
 Trees are a recursive data structure, meaning that each tree is made up of other trees with parent and child nodes.